 About Ancestry DNA

-AncestryDNA is a new DNA testing service that utilizes some of the latest autosomal testing technology to revolutionize the way you discover your family history.
+AncestryDNA is a new DNA testing service from Ancestry.com that utilizes some of the latest autosomal testing technology to revolutionize the way you discover your family history.
 This service combines advanced DNA science with the world’s largest online family history resource to predict your genetic ethnicity and help you find new family connections.
 It maps ethnicity going back multiple generations and provides insight into such possibilities as: what region of Europe are my ancestors from, or am I likely to have East Asian heritage?
 AncestryDNA can also help identify relationships with unknown relatives through a dynamic list of possible DNA member matches.

 Your AncestryDNA results include information about your genetic ethnicity estimates and identifies potential DNA matches, linking you to others who have taken the AncestryDNA test.
 Your results are a great starting point for more family history research, 202aand it can also be a way to dig even deeper into the research you’ve already done.